youngker/apparmor-wiki/AppArmorDBus.md

 ## autotools
 When configuring and building with autotools pass --enable-apparmor as an option to ./configure

-Also enabling the option --enable-libaudit is also suggested.
+Enabling the option --enable-libaudit is also suggested.

 ## cmake